Getting Ready

 Coyhaique River Lodge 6-weight Setup

 A fast action 6-weight is the workhorse for Patagonia’s bigger rivers, windy valleys, and high-water conditions.
 It throws larger terrestrials, heavy nymph rigs, and medium-to-large streamers with confidence.
 The added power helps anglers manage long casts, deep drifts, and the region’s notoriously unpredictable gusts.
 It’s also a smart choice when targeting larger fish in fast water where lifting power matters.
-Match it with a half-size-heavy line or a dedicated integrated streamer line to maximize turn-over and distance.
+Match it with a half-size-heavy floating line and a spare spool with a dedicated integrated streamer line to maximize turn-over and distance.

 Coyhaique River Lodge Optional Streamer Setup